sodazone/ocelloids-sdk/README.md

 The repository contains two main folders: `packages` and `apps`.

-In the `packages` folder, you'll find the Ocelloids SDK implementation, which is further divided into core, test, and use case packages.
+In the `packages` folder, you'll find the Ocelloids SDK implementation, which is further divided into core, test, and use case modules.

 Here is the high-level structure of the `packages` directory: